az143/banban/README.md

 ## how it works

-banban listens to syslog information on a UNIX domain socket. whenever it finds something that belongs to 'goodpatterns' it unblocks the source IP address. whenever it finds something in a variety of 'badpatterns', sufficiently often, it blocks the source IP address.
+banban listens for syslog information on a UNIX domain socket. whenever it finds something that belongs to 'goodpatterns' it unblocks the source IP address. whenever it finds something in a variety of 'badpatterns', sufficiently often, it blocks the source IP address.